 - Earning Chase Sapphire Preferred points

 At a minimum, you'll receive at least one point for every dollar you charge to this card.
 You’ll earn two points per dollar when you spend on travel and dining out.
 The travel category will include purchases you make with airlines, hotels, rental cars, travel agencies, trains, parking and more.
+Chase Sapphire Preferred cardholders also gain access to a complimentary DashPash from DoorDash, giving them free delivery on all orders over $12.
 Be aware that some types of travel-related spending won't be covered, like in-flight purchases and tourist attractions.

 - Using Chase Sapphire Preferred rewards